Options

 Form modifiers

-Fine‑tune how the control looks or validates (required, multiline, etc.).
+Fine‑tune how the control validates or behaves (required, email, etc.).

 Auxiliary flags